 Disseminating information and developing strategies to improve the transition to postsecondary activities for individuals who are members of traditionally unserved populations

 In the final WIOA regulations, the RSA clarifies that Pre-ETS is a set of services intended to occur in the earlier phases of the career exploration and work preparation continuum.
 This is important to remember, as Pre-ETS can be provided or purchased for students with disabilities at any point in the VR process.
 For students who reach active services status, Pre-ETS activities must be based on the needs identified in the IPE.
 The primary focus is on experiences and learning opportunities for students with disabilities.
+While Pre-ETS required and coordinated activities can be provided in many phases of the VR process, Pre-ETS funds may not be used to provide services in the employment or post-employment phases of the VR process.

 Funding

 Purchases for customers and students are made with either Basic VR or Pre-ETS funding, depending on the type of purchase.
-VR Guidance Memorandum (GM) 18-07 Pre-ETS Purchasing Guidance and Menu of Services provides additional explanation and guidance for staff on what is funded by Basic VR and what may be funded by Pre-ETS.
+The Pre-ETS Desk Aid provides additional explanation and guidance on what is funded by Basic VR and what may be funded by Pre-ETS, tracking Pre-ETS time, and capturing Pre-ETS provided directly by counselors (at no cost).
 For eligible students receiving VR, it is also important to note that it may be necessary to access both Pre-ETS funding and Basic VR funding.
 Staff members are encouraged to "braid" different types of funding to help the student achieve his or her vocational goal.
 For example, an eligible VR student is participating in a workplace readiness activity but needs hearing aids to ensure effective communication.
-Pre-ETS funds can pay for the workplace readiness activity but not the hearing aids, because Pre-ETS cannot fund personal assistive devices.
+Pre-ETS funds may be used to pay for the workplace readiness activity but not the hearing aids, because Pre-ETS cannot fund personal assistive devices.
 Basic VR would pay for the hearing aids.

-Staff salaries are paid by Basic VR or Pre-ETS funding, depending on the activities staff members perform.
-For example, if a transition vocational rehabilitation counselor (TVRC) provides a required or coordinated Pre-ETS activity to an eligible or potentially eligible student with a disability, then the TVRC documents time spent providing the service in the TWC Time Tracking System (TTS).
-For additional information and guidance, see GM 18-07 Pre-ETS Time Tracking.
+Staff salaries are paid by Basic VR or Pre-ETS funding, depending on the activities that staff members perform.
+For example, if a transition vocational rehabilitation counselor (TVRC) provides a required or coordinated Pre-ETS activity to an eligible or potentially eligible student with a disability, then the TVRC documents the time spent providing the service, including related travel time, in the TWC Time Tracking System (TTS).
+Additionally, if any VR staff member participates in an authorized Pre-ETS activity, that time also must be documented in TTS; it should be noted that all related travel time and costs for participating in authorized Pre-ETS activities must be charged to Basic VR and not to Pre-ETS.
+For additional information and guidance, see the Pre-ETS Desk Aid: Pre-ETS Time Tracking Guidance.

-When uncertainty exists about whether to count an activity, staff consults with the VR supervisor or submits an inquiry to the VR Pre-ETS mailbox.
+When uncertainty exists about whether to enter an activity into TTS, staff consults with the VR supervisor or submits an inquiry to the VR Pre-ETS mailbox.

 Working with Potentially Eligible Students

-To receive Pre-ETS and be considered "potentially eligible" for VR services, an individual must meet only the definition of a student with a disability.
-The individual can be in the initial contact stage, with or without a caseload assignment, or the application stage, or may not have a case entered in the VR system at all.
+To receive Pre-ETS and be considered potentially eligible for VR services, an individual must meet only the definition of a student with a disability.
 The individual does not have to apply for VR services, unless the individual chooses to do so.
-The purpose of the "potentially eligible" designation is to give more students the opportunity to participate in Pre-ETS.
-VR requirements are only required for services provided to VR-eligible customers.
-The only VR services provided to potentially eligible individuals are informed choice, confidentiality, and access to the customer assistance program (34 CFR §361.38, §361.52, and §361.56).
-Potentially eligible students are not subject to Basic Living Requirements (BLR) or other cost sharing requirements.
+The purpose of the potentially eligible designation is to give more students with disabilities the opportunity to participate in Pre-ETS.
+VR requirements are only applied for services provided to VR-eligible customers.
+The only VR requirements that are applied to potentially eligible individuals are informed choice, confidentiality, and access to the client assistance program (34 CFR §361.38, §361.52, and §361.56).
+Potentially eligible students are not subject to Basic Living Requirements or other cost-sharing requirements.